suryan-s/City-Explorer-Backend/README.md

 3. Based on the .env.sample file, create a .env file with required settings
 4. Run the migrations using `python manage.py make migrations` and `python manage.py migrate`
 5. Run the server using `python manage.py runserver 8000`
 6. General Migrations would be required for the database to be set up properly.
-SQL commands for populating the tables would be provided in the scripts' folder.
+   SQL commands for populating and creating the tables would be provided in the scripts' folder.